Melanie Stiassny: Research interests and contributions

-Dr. Stiassny indicated she intends to go back to the Congo River her whole career, being interested in the remarkable variety present in the basin and in the key resource, and because of the key role that freshwater fisheries play in the region.
-She has been collaborating with the University of Kinshasa and the Marien Ngouabi University to train Congolese itchiologists.
+Stiassny indicated she intends to go back to the Congo River her whole career, being interested in the remarkable variety present in the basin and in the key resource, and because of the key role that freshwater fisheries play in the region.
+She has been collaborating with the University of Kinshasa and the Marien Ngouabi University to train Congolese ichthyologists.

-Dr. Stiassny was honored with the creation of the Stiassnyiformes in recognition of her contributions to ichthyology and systematics.
+Stiassny was honored with the creation of the Stiassnyiformes in recognition of her contributions to ichthyology and systematics.
 Her research in the lower Congo led her to catalogue a new species of Teleogramma, which she chose to name Teleogramma obamaorum to recognize the interest of Barack and Michelle Obama for science education and conservation in Africa.

-Dr. Stiassny was the lead curator for the renovation of the Museum's Irma and Paul Milstein Family Hall of Ocean Life, which reopened its doors in 2003.
+Stiassny was the lead curator for the renovation of the American Museum of Natural History's Irma and Paul Milstein Family Hall of Ocean Life, which reopened its doors in 2003.
 About what they were trying to achieve with the renovations, Stiassny said: "I want people to walk away with an understanding of how remarkably superlative the oceans really are.
 Not just in terms of sheer size and beauty, but also in their ecological complexity and the tremendous biological wealth they contain.
 Perhaps above all, I want them to understand how absolutely critical ocean health is to the health of all life on Earth.
 The oceans are a series of interconnected ecosystems that can unravel very, very, quickly."

+Stiassny is on the faculty of the Graduate Center of the City University of New York.